Alcohol abuse is recognized as a major health problem in the United States and in many countries throughout the world.

 Wernicke-Korsakoff syndrome is attributed to a deficiency of thiamine (vitamin B-1).
 Thiamine helps brain cells produce energy from sugar and when levels are too low it does not function properly.

 Symptoms of Wernicke-Korsakoff syndrome include confusion, apathy, hallucinations, communication problems, problems with learning new information and severe memory impairment.
-One of the classic signs of this syndrome is the tendency to confabulate, that is, to invent information because of failing memory.
+One of the classic signs of this syndrome is the tendency to confabulate, that is,

 Recent research suggests a genetic variation called APOE-e4 may be associated with a higher risk of Wernicke-Korsakoff in individuals who drink heavily.
 APOE-e4 is also linked to a higher risk of developing Alzheimer's disease.